dpscience/DMLLTDetectorPulseDiscriminator/README.md

 year = {2019}
 }
 ```
-Additionally, you must cite the applied version of the framework for your study.<br>
+Additionally, you must cite the applied version of the framework in your study.<br>

 You can cite all released software versions by using the <b>DOI 10.5281/zenodo.2616929</b>.
 This DOI represents all versions, and will always resolve to the latest one.<br>